suzulabo/passfile/readme.md

 ## Public-key authenti.. what?

-Sharing encription key is not easy.
+Sharing encryption key is not easy.
 In Passfile,

 1. A recipient generates Public-Code and Secret-Code pair, then sending Public-Code to file sender.